Psychology in Business BSc (Hons)

 About the course

-The integration of psychology within organisational settings can provide an insight into individual and group behaviour in the workplace.
-The single honours BSc Psychology in Business course at Liverpool Hope University equips students with the knowledge and understanding of human thinking and behaviour, and the skills to apply this knowledge to the world of work.
+The integration of psychology within organisational settings offers powerful insights into individual and group behaviour in the workplace.
+The BSc Psychology in Business degree at Liverpool Hope University equips you with the knowledge of human thinking and behaviour, alongside the skills to apply this expertise directly to the world of work.

-Situated within the School of Psychology, and taught by lecturers from psychology and business, the course provides an intellectually stimulating environment in which students will acquire skills of critical thinking and independent learning.
-The transferable skills developed through the course will be relevant to a range of careers including mentoring, coaching, occupational psychology, and behaviour change.
+Taught by academics from both psychology and business, the Psychology in Business degree offers an intellectually stimulating environment where you will develop critical thinking, independent learning, and transferable skills relevant to careers in coaching, mentoring, occupational psychology, and behaviour change.

 Course structure